jax-ml/jax/jax/experimental/jax2tf/README.md

     Even in this case, most of JAX's internals are used as in the native mode, except that each JAX primitive is lowered to a TensorFlow op instead of an StableHLO op.
-The result is a function that is pretty much 1:1 with the StableHLO program that would be obtained through native lowering.
+The result is a function that is pretty much 1:1 with the StableHLO program that would be obtained through native serialization.
 As a result, we can execute the lowered code in TensorFlow eager mode for debugging, or trace to a `tf.Graph` for consumption by tooling that understands TensorFlow ops but does not yet work with StableHLO, e.g., TFLite and TensorFlow.js.